IP Guidance

 The extendable term is the duration of time from the latest of the starting date of clinical trials, the date of application of approval, and the date of registration of the patent, to the date on which the certificate of approval is received.
 However, the extended term cannot exceed 5 years.

-Scope of extended patents
+Scope of extended claims

 The effect of extended patent rights is limited to the product which is subject of the approval (Article 68-2).
 For example, in a case where a patent is extended based on approval of a stomach cancer drug, the effect of the extended patent is limited to the usage of the drug for stomach cancer.
 On the other hand, in a case where a patent is extended based on approval for a particular dosage regimen, it is a case-by-case determination whether the extended patent covers other dosage regimens.